isar/hive/README.md

   path_provider: ^2.1.0
 ```

-`path_provider` is used to find a valid location to store the database.
+Pssst! 🤫 `path_provider` will help you to find the optimal directory for each platform.

-#### 2️⃣ Set the default directory
+#### 📂 Designate a Home

-This is where Hive should store its data.
+Hive needs a place to call home.
+Using `path_provider` we can find a valid directory.

 ```dart
 void main() async {